Overview

 Tweaking Baseline Parameters and Weights: due to the quality of weather data, the default baseline parameters may not be appropriate for your local weather.
 For example, the weather service may consistently underestimate your local temperature, resulting in low watering percentage.
 To address these variations, we allow the baseline parameters to be adjusted using the Adjustment Method Options.
 For example, you may want to decrease or increase the temperature baseline (default value is 70F) if the weather data consistently under- or over- estimates the temperature.
 You can make similar adjustments to the Humidity baseline and Precipitation baseline.

 In addition, you can adjust how much weight each of the three weather parameters is factored into the computation.
 For example, if you feel humidity is taking too much weight into the formula, you can adjust the Weight of Humidity, between 0% to 100%.
-If the humidity weight is 0, that means the formula does not consider humidity at all.
+If the humidity weight is 0, that means the formula does not factor in humidity at all.

 Summary of Final Formula: accounting for the configurable baseline and weight parameters, the final formula is: